Today we have the opportunity to save 100 acres along the south shore, but we need your help...

-The yellow outlines the land to be protected, including a large 15-acre hayfield, 85 acres of forest, significant shoreline frontage (1,800 feet), and more than a half mile of scenic frontage along NH Route 101.
+The map below outlines outlines the land to be protected in yellow, including a large 15-acre hayfield, 85 acres of forest, significant shoreline frontage (1,800 feet), and more than a half mile of scenic frontage along NH Route 101.

 Thank you for your support!